Yorktown, Texas: Lithuanian heritage

+The first Lithuanians in Yorktown were Lutherans.
+Together with local Germans, they contributed to the construction of St. Paul Lutheran Church.
+The first church was built in 1874, and it was completely rebuilt in 1930.
+Some of the stained-glass windows feature Lithuanian family names, such as the Joniškis family.

+The unique history and longevity of Yorktown's Lithuanian community have attracted various researchers from both the United States and Lithuania.
+A documentary film and several books have been produced about this community, highlighting its cultural significance and historical contributions.

 History

 The city was founded by Captain John York and Charles Eckhardt and named in honor of Captain John York, a famous Indian fighter and was in command of a company of citizens who, under Ben Milam, defeated General Cos in 1835 at the Siege of Béxar.
 For his military services, York received many acres of land in the Coleto Creek area.

-Charles Eckhardt started a mercantile business in Indianola which at that time was a major Texas seaport.
+Charles Eckhardt started a mercantile business in Indianola, which at that time was a major Texas seaport.
 Eckhardt participated in the Texas Revolution and may have met Captain York during military service.
 Eckhardt contracted with John A. King, one of the pioneers of West Texas, to survey a road from Indianola through Yorktown to New Braunfels, later known as the Old Indianola Trail.
 From its inception in February, 1848, this road remained the chief thoroughfare for this part of the state to New Braunfels and San Antonio.
 This trail shortened the former route by twenty miles and established Yorktown as an important relay station for freighters, prairie schooners, trail drivers, and stagecoaches bringing mail and passengers.
 They came through upper town on North Riedel Street.

 Early in 1848, after the founders had the proposed town surveyed, they offered 10 acre and the choice of a lot free to the first ten families to settle the townsite.
 Many German, Bohemian, Lithuanian and Polish families came and soon changed this wilderness into one of the most prosperous sections of the entire state.

-In May, 1848, Peter Metz and John Frank built the first house in the settlement of Yorktown for Charles Eckhardt.
+In May 1848, Peter Metz and John Frank built the first house in the settlement of Yorktown, for Charles Eckhardt.
 It was built of logs, twelve by twenty feet, with a back room and chimney.
 This house was later occupied by a brother, Caesar Eckhardt, who was the founder of C. Eckhardt and Sons Mercantile Company, known for half a century as the leading firm of its kind in western DeWitt County.